Progressive rock: Proto-prog and psychedelia

 According to AllMusic: "Prog-rock began to emerge out of the British psychedelic scene in 1967, specifically a strain of classical/symphonic rock led by the Nice, Procol Harum, and the Moody Blues (Days of Future Passed)."
 The availability of newly affordable recording equipment coincided with the rise of a London underground scene at which the psychedelic drug LSD was commonly used.
 Pink Floyd and Soft Machine functioned as house bands at all-night events at locations such as Middle Earth and the UFO Club, where they experimented with sound textures and long-form songs.
 Many psychedelic, folk rock and early progressive bands were aided by exposure from BBC Radio 1 DJ John Peel.
 Jimi Hendrix, who rose to prominence in the London scene and recorded with a band of English musicians, initiated the trend towards guitar virtuosity and eccentricity in rock music.
 The Scottish band 1-2-3, later renamed Clouds, were formed in 1966 and began performing at London clubs a year later.
 According to Mojo's George Knemeyer: "some claim [that they] had a vital influence on prog-rockers such as Yes, The Nice and Family."

 Symphonic rock artists in the late 1960s had some chart success, including the singles "Nights in White Satin" (the Moody Blues, 1967) and "A Whiter Shade of Pale" (Procol Harum, 1967).
-The Moody Blues established the popularity of symphonic rock when they recorded Days of Future Passed together with the London Festival Orchestra, and Procol Harum began to use a greater variety of acoustic instruments, particularly on their 1969 album A Salty Dog.
-Classical influences sometimes took the form of pieces adapted from or inspired by classical works, such as Jeff Beck's "Beck's Bolero" and parts of the Nice's Ars Longa Vita Brevis.
-The latter, along with such Nice tracks as "Rondo" and "America", reflect a greater interest in music that is entirely instrumental.
+The Moody Blues established the popularity of symphonic rock when they recorded Days of Future Passed together with the London Festival Orchestra.
+Classical influences sometimes took the form of pieces adapted from or inspired by classical works, such as Jeff Beck's Beck's Bolero, Love Sculpture's Farandole (Arlésienne Suite No 2.
+Movement 4) and parts of the Nice's Ars Longa Vita Brevis.
+The latter, along with such tracks as "Rondo" and "America", reflect a greater interest in music that is entirely instrumental.
 Sgt.
 Pepper's and Days both represent a growing tendency towards song cycles and suites made up of multiple movements.